cagov/data-infrastructure/docs/learning/cloud-data-warehouses.md

 In addition to columnar storage, cloud data warehouses also usually divide tables row-wise into chunks called partitions.
-Different warehouses choose different sizing strategies for partitions, but they are typically from a few megabytes to a few hundred megabytes.
+Different warehouses choose different sizing strategies for partitions, but they are typically from a few to a few hundred megabytes.
 Having separate logical partitions in a table allows the compute resources to process the partitions independently of each other in parallel.
 This massively parallel processing capability is a large part of what makes cloud data warehouses scalable.
 When designing your tables, you can often set partitioning strategies or clustering keys for the table.